-The transformative power born of the night is objectively when the most interesting things happen.
+The midnight hours are objectively when the most interesting things happen.
 The barriers between people start to dissolve, and a different type of creativity emerges that is both urgent and spontaneous.
 At a personal level, nightlife is a place of potential flourishing.
 At a collective level, it is a catalyst for innovation.